Tiriar/intent-reco/README.md

 ## Model compression

-Module ```model_compression.py``` includes functions for compressing embedding models.
+Module ```intent_reco/model_compression.py``` includes functions for compressing embedding models.
 It is able to compress the models by using different versions of vocabulary pruning and by using vector quantization.

-The vector quantization is based on the LBG clustering algorithm, which is implemented in module ```lbg.py```.
+The vector quantization is based on the LBG clustering algorithm, which is implemented in module ```intent_reco/utils/lbg.py```.

 ## Intent recognition

-The resulting intent recognition system is implemented in ```intent_query.py```.
+The resulting intent recognition system is implemented in the module ```intent_reco/intent_query.py```.
 As of now, it loads an embedding model and a set of intent templates from a JSON file (the templates are further quantized).
 The user can then write sentences in the command line and the algorithm will output the matched intent, together with the respective template and its cosine similarity to the input sentence.

-Examples of an embedding model and a JSON template file can be found in the ```data``` directory.
+Examples of an embedding model and a JSON template file can be found in the ```data/``` directory.